 Paperform is a form builder known for its document-style editor and design quality.
 It combines forms with product pages and payment collection.
-Fomr is a visual form builder with a drag-and-drop editor, 1700+ fonts, and full design control.
-Both tools prioritize form aesthetics — the key difference is that Paperform’s free plan is limited to 30 submissions per month, while Fomr’s free plan includes unlimited responses and full design customization.
+Fomr is a visual form builder with a drag-and-drop canvas and a focus on design.
+Both tools prioritize form aesthetics.
+The key difference is that Paperform’s free plan is limited to 30 submissions per month, while Fomr’s free plan has no response cap and includes full design customization.

 How Fomr compares to Paperform